mfremer/phdthesis-template/README.md

-LaTeX source files for my PhD thesis.
+LaTeX template for a PhD thesis.

-# Basic info
-Title (french): Problèmes d'agencement pour le design génératif et la modélisation d'objets Title (english): Layout problems and generative design for shape modeling
-Author: Marco Freire
-Supervisor: Sylvain Lefebvre
-Laboratory: Université de Lorraine

 # Folder structure
 - frontpage/: uses the thesul class to generate the frontpage of the thesis